AhmedGouda77/yalla_notlop-railsProject/README.md

+1) to uplaod image first if you ubuntu run sudo apt-get install imagemagick centos yum install ImageMagick
+2) update database.yml by changing database username and password to your's

-1) make sure you run 'bundle install' to download all required gems
+3) make sure you run 'bundle install' to download all required gems

-2) run 'rake db:migrate' to create all databse table
+4) run 'rake db:migrate' to create all databse table